 sales@trestlenetworks.com 720.446.0125

 Municipal police departments cannot afford gaps in their security posture.
-Without centralized log collection, long-term retention and meaningful oversight, you risk missing security events, loss of critical evidence and potential security audit failures.
-CJIS Compliance Oversight Services combine our InSight Monitoring and Log Collection & Retention services to help municipalities implement a practical, audit-ready logging program for CJIS-aligned network security operations.
+Without trusted data collection, long-term retention and meaningful oversight, you risk missing security events, loss of critical evidence and potential security audit failures.
+CJIS Compliance Oversight services help municipalities implement a practical, audit-ready program for CJIS-aligned network security operations.

-Centralized collection of in-scope devices’ security logs (firewalls, switches, VPN, servers, endpoints, applications)
+Centralized collection of in-scope devices’ security logs and system configurations through inSight Logging

 CJIS-aligned retention and access controls (retain, retrieve, and demonstrate evidence)